-2 On the date as at which this compilation was prepared, the Biosecurity and Agriculture Management Regulations 2013 r.
-137(e) and 138 had not come into operation.
-They read as follows:
+2 The Biosecurity and Agriculture Management Regulations 2013 r.
+138 reads as follows:

-137. Regulations repealed

-These regulations are repealed:

-(e) Agriculture and Related Resources Protection (Interference with Experiments) Regulations 1980;

 138. Fees and expenses

 On and from the commencement day —

 (a) any fees payable under a regulation repealed under regulation 137 and outstanding on the commencement day are to be regarded as payable under these regulations at the time, and in the manner, in which the fees would have been payable under the repealed regulation and may be recovered accordingly; and